emmaknaub/soundscape-2019fall/assets.md

   - maybe make it sound echoey
 #### Professor
   - record friend's voice (with permission) or my own to sound like a professor
-#### Clock Ticking
-  - I could probably either record this myself or just use an existing sound clip
 #### Chairs
   - record the sounds of chairs scraping against the ground (people sitting down/getting up)
 #### Phone Sounds